Herys History, Family Crest & Coats of Arms

 Another 38 words (3 lines of text) are included under the topic Early Herys Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Herys family to the New World and Oceana
+Migration of the Herys family

 - ^ Lowe, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.